Best Golf Wedges for Mid Handicappers Review

 Why Choose Wedges?

 The basic premise is that you won’t be playing them with full swing, like you would your irons, so if you’re going to get GI (Game-Improvement) clubs, it might as well be irons, and not wedges.
-However, fact is you’ll be taking plenty of full swings with your wedges, especially with higher lofts (sand wedges and lob wedges), so you might as well go with something forgiving.
+However, fact is you’ll be taking plenty of full swings with your wedges, especially with higher lofts (sand and lob), so you might as well go with something forgiving.
 This is especially true if you need to cover any distance between 65 yards and 110 yards.

 What is a Golf Handicap?